michaellee1019/max7219/README.md

 Write text to the display.
 Options:
 - `message`: The text to display
 - `start_pixel`: The xy coordinates to start the text.
 Helpful to center text visually.
 Provide the coordinates a list of two integers like `[x, y]`.
-- `font`: The font to use, defaults to `CP437_FONT` if not provided.
-The other option is `LCD_FONT` but this font isn't ideal for this display because its hight is greater than 8 pixels.
+- `font`: The font to use, defaults to `LCD_FONT` if not provided.
+The other option is `CP437_FONT` which provides thicker "bold" letters.
 ```
 {
     "drawings": [